A subdivision algebra for a product of two simplices via flow polytopes: The -cyclohedral triangulations of .

-These are visualized in Figure~\ref{fig:cycCrossing}
+These are visualized in Figure~\ref{fig:cycCrossing}.

+A pair of arcs that do not cyclically cross are said to be \textbf{cyclically non-crossing}.
+Note that a cyclic permutation of the indices preserves cyclically crossing arcs, and thereby it also preserves cyclically non-crossing arcs.

-A \textbf{cyclic $(I,J)$-forest} is a subgraph of $K_{I,J}$ whose arcs are cyclically non-crossing.
+A \textbf{cyclic $(I,J)$-forest} is a subgraph of the complete bipartite graph $K_{I,J}$ whose arcs are cyclically non-crossing.
 A \textbf{cyclic $(I,J)$-tree} is a maximal cyclic $(I,J)$-forest.
-A \textbf{$(I,J)$-forest} and a \textbf{$(I,J)$-tree} are cyclic $(I,J)$-trees and forests respectively with only increasing arcs.
+It will be useful to consider the subset of cyclic $(I,J)$-trees with only increasing arcs.
+We therefore refer to such cyclic $(I,J)$-trees as \textbf{increasing $(I,J)$-trees}.
+The cyclic $(I,J)$-tree on the left in Figure~\ref{fig:IJtrees} is also an increasing $(I,J)$-tree.

+For an increasing $(I,J)$-tree $T$, let $\mu_T$ denote the unique lattice path whose number of $E$ steps at height $k$ is the indegree of the $k$th element of $J$ (in the order determined by $\overline{\nu}$).

+\begin{lemma}(\cite[Proposition 3.3]{CPS19}) The map given by $T\mapsto \mu_T$ is a bijection between the increasing $(I,J)$-trees determined by $\nu$ and the lattice paths from $(0,0)$ to $(a,b)$ staying weakly above $\nu$.
+In particular, the number of increasing $(I,J)$-trees is $\Cat(\nu)$. \end{lemma}

-\begin{definition} The \textbf{$\nu$-Tamari complex} is the flag simplicial complex on increasing $(I,J)$-forests whose minimal non-faces are pairs of crossing arcs.
-The \textbf{cyclic $\nu$-Tamari complex} is the flag simplicial complex on cyclic $(I,J)$-forests whose minimal non-faces are pairs of cyclically crossing arcs. \end{definition}
+\begin{definition} The \textbf{cyclic $\nu$-Tamari complex} is the flag simplicial complex of cyclic $(I,J)$-forests determined by $\nu$ whose minimal non-faces are pairs of cyclically crossing arcs. \end{definition}

+The facets of the cyclic $\nu$-Tamari complex are its cyclic $(I,J)$-trees.
+Apart from the maximal arc, each arc in a cyclic $(I,J)$-tree is the longest arc incident to either of its end points.
+Hence the number of arcs in a cyclic $(I,J)$-tree is $\abs{I}+\abs{J}+1$.
+As an immediate consequence we have the following.